OPT Network Security Engineer Jobs

 Align your job search with H-1B specialty occupation requirements

-Network Security Engineer roles generally qualify as H-1B specialty occupations due to the degree-level technical requirements.
+Network Security Engineer roles generally qualify as H-1B visa specialty occupations due to the degree-level technical requirements.
 Confirming this alignment early helps you target employers already familiar with the H-1B petition process for security professionals.

 Do Network Security Engineer jobs qualify for the 24-month STEM OPT extension?